riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Robot-002-MetricsCollector-Linux/README.md

 ./install.sh
 ```

 At this point the interactive installer will start asking questions.
-You can just fill the main parameters and skip other steps.
+You can just fill the main parameters and skip others.

 Main parameters are:
-> 1. NetIMm host: {{netim_core_reachable_ip}
+> 1. NetIM host: {{netim_core_reachable_ip}
-> 2. user name to which the ownership of the Test Engine files will be set: netim-agent
+> 2. user name to which the ownership of the Test Engine files: netim-agent
-> 3. group name to which the ownership of the Test Engine files will be set: netim-agent
+> 3. group name to which the ownership of the Test Engine files: netim-agent

 ## Metrics collectors